 -

-Legal or Medical Content: Break long documents into clauses, rulings, or symptoms with proper headings and citations.
+Legal or Medical Content: Break long documents into clauses, rulings, or symptoms with clear header tags and citations.

 Each of these “objects” can then be retrieved independently when a user asks an AI: What’s the square footage of 123 Main St? or What’s the difference between a DWI and DUI in Arkansas?